RubenLaube-Pohto/php-moviedb-harjtyo/README.md

 ### Eloquent ORM

-It would have been nice to try the Eloquent ORM from Laravel with Slim [[3]] but the PHP version was too low.
+It would have been nice to try out the Eloquent ORM from Laravel with Slim [[3]] but the PHP version was too low.

+### Problems with VPN

+On the final weekend before finishing the project the VPN connection to school servers decided to oddly break.
+It was possible to reach one of the usually available drives but not the other.
+Last lines of the code had to be writen over SSH with Vim because it was the only way to reach the files.

+## Closing Report

+### Design Documentation

+Add screenshots.

+### What Was Implemented

+- Basic CRUD for movies and people

+### What Was Left Out

+- Comlex relations that exist in the database
+- User authentication

+### What Was Learned

+- Designing helps to get a grasp of what needs to be done
+- REST, at least to an extent
+- Use of a php framework
+- Use of templates
+- Use of a HTML UI framework
+- Managing database connection in php
+- PHPDoc syntax and document generation

+### Self-evaluation

+It was fun to work with the technologies and I realy liked to see everything working together.
+Unfortunately I didn't find the subject of a movie database that interesting so I spent much more time reading documentation of the frameworks and implementing new things rather than trying to get the basic interface working as well as possible.
+As an after thougth I might have enjoyed more making a report on some part of the technologies used but I didn't think of it until much later.

 ## Spent Time